tonymenzo/Wang-Landau_2DIsing/readme.txt

 Once this function is determined it is reletively straightforward to calculate the partition function of the ensemble along with other thermodynamic variables such as internal energy, Cv (specific heat), entropy, and Gibbs free energy.

-Welcome!!!!
-You are about to explore my program implementing WL sampling!
+Welcome!
+You are about to explore my program implementing WL sampling

 Here is a guide